sanfinity-Iot/openremote/User-Guide:-Connecting-to-Z-wave.md

 3. Activate the `Device Exclusion` checkbox and click `Write`
 4. Put the Z-Wave device into exclusion mode (see device manual)

+# Configure Z-Wave device parameters

+1. Select the Z-Wave device in the asset list on the left side and and expand it so that you see the `Parameters` group
+2. Expand the `Parameters` group
+3. Select the Z-Wave parameter on the left side
+4. Edit the selected Z-Wave parameter on the right side.
+To get information about the selected Z-Wave parameter read the text in the `Description` attribute on the right side.
+The attribute with the disabled `Write` button shows the current Z-Wave parameter value.
+All other attributes with an enabled `Write` button are used to modify the Z-Wave parameter value.
+In case of a battery powered device you have to wakeup the device (see device manual) so that the configured parameter value can be sent to the device.

 # See also

 - [[Use UI components|User-Guide:-UI components]]